lawRossi/Broca/README.md

             self.intent_patterns = ["what can you do?"]

         def _perform(self, tracker):
-            self.utter("I can task with you.", tracker.sender_id)
+            self.utter("I can talk with you.", tracker.sender_id)
             return []

 Then we can test our demo just by running engine.py.
 ![](resource/img/demo.png)